BDCA to issue shares of common stock at a price below NAV

 On July 9, 2018, Business Development Corporation of America announced that shareholders had approved a proposal to allow BDCA to issue shares of common stock at a price below NAV.
 BDCA has not previously sold shares at a price below NAV and management noted in its April 10, 2018, definitive proxy that it did not foresee issuing shares below NAV in the foreseeable future.

 Non-traded BDCs, such as BDCA, do not trade on a national securities exchange, and are therefore illiquid products that can be difficult to sell.
 Investors can typically only sell their shares through redemption with the issuer, or through a fragmented and illiquid secondary market.
-Recently shares of BDCA were listed on Central Trade & Transfer, one such secondary market, for just $6.50/share.
+Recently shares of BDCA were sold on Central Trade & Transfer, one such secondary market, for just $4.00 per share.

 Usually investments such as BDCA have high up-front commissions and fees –sometimes as high as 10% — which goes to the broker, the broker-dealer, and the wholesale broker or manager.
 This may offer incentive for brokers to sell this type of investment, despite the risks to their clients.